adrien-gllmt/lookat-manager-app/README.md

 - Fetch all products from the API and DB onto the search page
 - Search products by vendor
 - All dashboard sections and tiles completed (mostly dummy right now & needs minor adjustments)
+- All search filters available

 Next :
-- All search parameters
 - Access to product card

 Planned :